DeepLearningDTU/02456-deep-learning/AWS-setup/readme.md

     pip install awscli --ignore-installed six

+If you run into trouble with the installation, please consult [this site](http://docs.aws.amazon.com/cli/latest/userguide/installing.html#install-with-pip).

 Once installed we need to configure it.
-We have created an user for you with the privleges to start and stop a server (read more [here](http://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSGettingStartedGuide/AWSCredentials.html)).
-You will recieve your `<Access_ID>` and `<Secret_Key>` separately.
+We have created a user for you with the privleges to start and stop a server (read more [here](http://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSGettingStartedGuide/AWSCredentials.html)).
+You have recieved your `<Access_ID>` and `<Secret_Key>` separately.
+In your terminal

     aws configure
     AWS Access Key ID []: <Access_ID>